History of Zionism: Immigration from Iraq

-The campaign to free the Jews of the USSR
+Resistance to Soviet anti-Zionism

 In the late 1940s, the USSR became increasingly anti-Jewish and accusations of Zionism were frequently used as a euphemism for anti-Jewish campaigns in Eastern Europe and the Arab world.

 Soviet propaganda backfired in 1967 and led to a major spurt of Jews applying to leave for Israel.
 The Zionist movement mounted a major campaign to pressure the USSR to allow Soviet Jews to migrate to Israel.
 Zionist activists in the USSR studied Hebrew (illegal in the USSR), held clandestine religious ceremonies (circumcision was illegal) and monitored Human Rights abuses on behalf of western organizations.
 The most prominent activist was Anatoly Sharansky, who was sentenced to 13 years in prison for his actions before being exchanged for a Soviet spy.

 Over the years a number of Israeli and American Jewish organizations, most notably SSSJ and NCSJ, mounted a political campaign to free Soviet Jews.
 Aided with the efforts of Reagan administration, this campaign eventually succeeded in 1987 when most refusniks were released from prison and allowed to emigrate to Israel.